RIAEvangelist/chrome-app-user-agent-and-bookmarklet-webview/README.md

 __example icon author__  : [AhaSoft](http://www.aha-soft.com/)
 __example icon license__ : [CC Attribution Non-Commercial No Derivatives](http://creativecommons.org/licenses/by-nc-nd/3.0/)

+[JitterBeast](http://theoatmeal.com/blog/jitterbeast) belongs to and was created by [The Oatmeal](http://theoatmeal.com/) if you don't know who that is, welcome to a new chapter of your perviously mindnumbingly boring existance.

 ***
 ### how to use
 ***